Now You Can Get Rid of Your Bladder Infection or UTI Safely and With No Side Effects, in As Little As 2 Days

 D-Mannose is a simple sugar and close cousin of glucose, can cure more than 90 percent of all UTI's within 1 to 2 days.
 Even more remarkably, D-mannose accomplishes this feat without killing a single bacterium!

-Suffice it to say that, because it gets rid of UTI-causing bacteria without committing "bacteria-cide against good bacteria," people who use it suffer none of the unwanted side effects of antibiotics: no GI problems, no yeast infections, no resistant bacteria.
+Because it gets rid of UTI-causing bacteria without committing "bacteria-cide against good bacteria," people who use it suffer none of the unwanted side effects of antibiotics: no GI problems, no yeast infections, no resistant bacteria.
 In fact, D-mannose has no adverse side effects of any kind.

 As a bonus, D-mannose actually tastes good.
 Where a "spoonful of sugar" helped the medicine go down in Mary Poppins’s day, with D-mannose, a spoonful of sugar is the medicine.
 But it is not a sugar that yeast feeds on, it is a glyconutrient, so don't worry if you do have a yeast infection also.